asimejaz14/asimejaz14/README.md

-# Sr. Full Stack Software Engineer (Python/Django & Angular)
+# Sr. Full Stack Software Engineer (Python/Django & Go)

 A freelancer, full time developer and occasionally a gamer.
 Working in Software Development with 4+ years of experience.
 Mostly working on IoT based Real Time web apps.
 Learning everyday and ready to dive into new technologies with challenging problems.
 Looking someone for collaboration?
 Leave a message!